nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

 </table>

-ly the 'Infant Sleep' (IS) sub-scale score is not included as we do not have any data for this sub-scale.
-Not

 ## <a href="../../instruments/#pex" target="_blank"><i class="fa-solid fa-baby"></i></a> Pregnancy & Exposure, Including Substance Use
 <table class="compact-table-no-vertical-lines" style="font-size: 15px;">
 <thead style="background-color: #ff8a42cc; color: #695541ff;">